Pkhristi-devloper/Three-JS---Learning/Bruno Simon/Lecture 4 Webpack/READ.md

-Now we are using the js file or simply script tag to load three js. but loading three js with a <script> tag has too many limitations it doesn't include some of the classes which are necessary.
+# Three.js Project Setup with Webpack

+When starting with Three.js, you might load it using a simple `<script>` tag.
+However, this approach has several limitations:

+- **Missing Classes:** Some essential Three.js classes may not be available.
+- **Security:** Running code directly from files can cause security issues.
-we need to run a server to emulate a website and for security reasons
+- **No Local Server:** You need a server to emulate a real website environment.

-we will use bundler to load three js.

-bundler is a tool in which you send Javascript, CSS, HTML,images, Typesript, Stylus,Saas,etc. the bundler apply potential modifications and output a web friendly "bundle" Can do one more like local server, manage dependencies, improve compability, add modules support, optimize files, deploy, etc.
+## Why Use a Bundler?

+A **bundler** is a tool that processes your project files—JavaScript, CSS, HTML, images, TypeScript, Stylus, Sass, and more.
+It applies necessary modifications and outputs a web-friendly "bundle".

+### Benefits of Using a Bundler

+- Runs a local development server
+- Manages dependencies
+- Improves compatibility
+- Adds module support
+- Optimizes files
+- Simplifies deployment

+## Getting Started

-we will use node.js or npm to install the three js inside our server.
+We'll use **Node.js** and **npm** to install Three.js and set up our development server.

+---

+> **Tip:** Using a bundler like Webpack makes your Three.js workflow smoother and more scalable!